HAMIOS v5.2

 Solar & Ionosphere

-Real-time SFI, SSN, Kp index and X-ray class.
+Real-time SFI, SSN, A-index, Kp index, X-ray class and solar wind data.
 Colour-coded reliability scores per band (160m–6m), day and night.

 🌍